The Dangers of Swimming in Stagnant Water

 4. Cloudy Water

 Low sanitizers and chloramines cause cloudy water.
-This can be prevented by making sure that filter and pump are working properly.
+This can be prevented by making sure that the filter and pump are working properly.